Atmospheric and thought provoking music

 The judging panel was highly impressed with her entry, commenting: “The piano work by Neakiry Kivi is a well crafted work, capturing small episodes related to the Battle of Passchendaele.
 The work is atmospheric and thought provoking.
 Neakiry is an exceptionally talented composer and the work is well worth being performed.”

-Listen to Neakiry's winning composition on our Facebook page.
+Listen to Neakiry's winning composition.